issp-center-dev/TeNeS/README.md

 TeNeS can be parallerized by using MPI and ScaLAPACK.

 TeNeS tools (`tenes_simple`, `tenes_std`) are written in Python3.
-The following external packages are required (and can be installed via `pip` command)
+The following external packages are required:

 - numpy
 - scipy